The fundamental group of affine curves in positive characteristic: Solutions to embedding problems

-\begin{rmk} $K_{p^n}$ is a closed normal subgroup of $\pi_1(C)$ and is contained in $P_0(C)$.
+\begin{proof} Note that $K_{p^n}$ is a closed normal subgroup of $\pi_1(C)$ and it is contained in $P_0(C)$.
+The quotient $\pi_1(C)/K_{p^n}$ is clearly an abelian group.
 Proposition \ref{rank} is also true when $\pi_1^c(C)$ is replaced by $K_{p^n}$ and the proof is the same.
-Hence $K_{p^n}$ is also profinite free of rank $m$ in view of theorem \ref{groupisfree}. \end{rmk}
+Hence $K_{p^n}$ is also profinite free of rank $m$ in view of Theorem \ref{groupisfree}. \end{proof}